 Cryogenic containers are two containers, one within the other.
 The space between the containers acts as a highly efficient thermal barrier including high technology insulation, a vacuum, and a vacuum maintenance system.
 Each serves a very important part in the useful life of the container.
-The high technology insulation is very effective in preventing radiated hear from entering the inner container.
+The high technology insulation is very effective in preventing radiated heat from entering the inner container.
 The vacuum prevents heat convection or conduction from reaching the inner container.
-Unfortunately, the perfect vacuum cannot be achieved since trace gas molecules being to enter the vacuum space from the moment of manufacture.
-The vacuum maintenance system can perform its function for years, but it has a limited capacity.
+Unfortunately, the prefect vacuum cannot be achieved since trace gas molecules being to enter the vacuum space from the moment of manufacture.
+The vacuum maintenance systems consists of materials which gather trace gas molecules from the vacuum space.
+The maintenance system can perform its function for years, but it has a limited capacity.
 When the vacuum maintenance system is saturated it can no longer maintain the vacuum integrity of the container.
-The change will be very gradual and my ago unnoticed for several years.
+The change will be very gradual and may go unnoticed for several years.
 When the vacuum in the insulation space is no longer effective, the following symptoms may appear:

 - 1. With liquid in the container and pressure building/vaporizer coil not in use, the outer casing will be much colder than comparative containers. - 2.
-Frost, indicating the liquid level, may be visible on the outer casting of container. - 3.
+Frost, indicating the liquid level, may be visible on the outer casing of the container. - 3.
 The container may appear to "sweat" if the air surrounding the container is hot and humid. - 4.
 The relief valve will open continuously until the container is empty. - 5.
 The container will hold pressure for several days but will not hold liquid.